Saint Candidus: Legend

 Candidus is called Maurice's senator militum or staff officer.
 He opposed Maximian, who had ordered them to harass the local Christians in his name, stating that "we are your soldiers, but we are also servants of the true God.
 We cannot renounce Him who is our Creator and Master, and also yours even though you reject Him."

-Candidus, along with St. Maurice, the other staff officers and 6,600 soldiers, is said to have been martyred at the Swiss town of Saint Maurice-en-Valais, then called Agaunum.
+Candidus, along with Maurice, the other staff officers and 6,600 soldiers, is said to have been martyred at the Swiss town of Saint Maurice-en-Valais, then called Agaunum.
 His feast day is September 22.

 Remains

 Candidus' relics were stored in a 6th-century reliquary at the Abbaye de Saint-Maurice d'Agaune.
 His skull is kept in an embossed silver bust in the Abbey's Treasury.
-Some of Candidus' relics are stored at Our Lady of Malibu Catholic Church, given by the Archdiocese of Los Angeles to the newly formed parish in 1960 under founding rector, the Reverend Joseph Burbage.
+Some of Candidus' relics are stored at Our Lady of Malibu Catholic Church, given by the Archdiocese of Los Angeles to the newly formed parish in 1960 under founding rector, Joseph Burbage.
 The relics were rededicated by Archbishop Jose Gomez in November, 2014.
 It has been confirmed that his relics can also be found at St. Bonaventure Catholic Church in Huntington Beach, CA.